 df = dd.read_parquet("lots-of-data-*.parquet") df = df.fillna(...) # clean up things lazily df = df[df.name == 'Alice'] # get down to a more reasonable size df = df.persist() # trigger computation, persist in distributed RAM

 This is only relevant if you are on a distributed machine.
 On a local

 persist just triggers immediate

 As your ability to compute increases you will likely find that data access and I/O take up a larger portion of your total time.
 Additionally, parallel computing will often add new constraints to how your store your data, particularly around providing random access to blocks of your data that are in line with how you plan to compute on it.

 For compression you’ll probably find that you drop gzip and bz2, and embrace newer systems like lz4, snappy, and Z-Standard that provide better performance and random access.

-For storage formats you may find that you want self-describing formats that are optimized for random access, metadata storage, and binary encoding like Parquet, ORC, Zarr, HDF5, GeoTIFF and so on
+For storage formats you may find that you want self-describing formats that are optimized for random access, metadata storage, and binary encoding like Parquet, ORC, Zarr, HDF5, and GeoTIFF.

-When working on the cloud you may find that some older formats like HDF5 may not work well
+When working on the cloud you may find that some older formats like HDF5 may not work as well.

 Processes and Threads¶